8ta4/blog/drafts/Looking for a To-Do App that Works with Neovim.md

 - Todo.txt: No ergonomic keybinding for non-text editing tasks
 - Todoist: No Neovim keybinding and no local file storage

-I've also dabbled with embedding or integrating editors:
+I've also dabbled with embedding or integrating Neovim:

 - Firenvim: Textarea doesn't expand as I type, so I have to scroll a lot.
 Sometimes it messes up the HTML elements.
 And it keeps the focus after editing, which breaks Vimium navigation.
 - GhostText: It requires me to manually switch to Neovim every time I select a textarea.